TohnJravolta/Custom_GPT_Wizard/README.md

 ## How to Use This Repository

 1. **Exploring the Knowledge Base**: Browse through the different directories to find guidelines, troubleshooting advice, and examples of custom GPT configurations.
+2. **Check official references**: Use the documentation index above whenever you see a link to OpenAI resources—each entry includes context and the latest slug to prevent drift during future merges.
-2. **Contribution**: Users are encouraged to contribute their own insights, configurations, or solutions to enrich the CGW knowledge base.
+3. **Contribution**: Users are encouraged to contribute their own insights, configurations, or solutions to enrich the CGW knowledge base.
-3. **Feedback**: Share your experiences and suggestions to improve CGW.
+4. **Feedback**: Share your experiences and suggestions to improve CGW.

 ## 2025 platform highlights for CGW users